maxim-saplin/cptX/README.md

 - The context is limited by whatever code is in the current file, no knowledge of project structure or other files
 - The extension doesn't add imports when new dependencies are introduced in created code

-## How is it different from Amazon Codewhisperer and GitHub Copilot
+## How is it different from Amazon CodeWhisperer and GitHub Copilot
-- Unlike Codewhisperer the extension can work with any programming language or technology.
-E.g. Flutter and Dart are supported (while no available in Codewhisperer)
+- Unlike CodeWhisperer the extension can work with any programming language or technology.
+E.g. Flutter and Dart are supported (while no available in CodeWhisperer)
 - It is not an uncommon opinion over the internet (as of April 2023) that ChatGPT is better at coding than both options.
 - It's almost free.
 CoPilot costs you $20 monthly or $100 yearly.
 Even with heavy usage it's unlikely you'll exceed $1 monthly bill.
 - Oh, and you don't have to enter credit card details (as with GH Copilot) to start free 3 month trial with $5 monthly for OpenAI API (as of April 2023).